-Creating Your First Job
+3 Creating Your First Job

-This chapter describes how to use the Tidal Web client to create, run and view the results of a job.
+This chapter describes how to use the TWA Web client to create, run and view the results of a job.

-- Select the Super User option in your User definition - Configure a default agent - Create and have available the work day calendar
+- Install Tidal Workload Automation in the TWA default directory (or the examples in this tutorial will not work properly). - Select the Super User option in your User definition. - Configure a default agent. - Create and have available the work day calendar.